 Every year, companies lose an average of 10% of their customers.

 While the number of customers fluctuates in all business sectors, companies offering long-term services with subscription payments, such as SaaS software publishers or telecom operators, are the most affected.

-But, how do you calculate customer attrition?
+But, how to calculate customer attrition?
 How should it be interpreted?
-And how can it be reduced?
+And how to reduce customer churn?

 Discover all of our tips and recommended tools on customer attrition to improve your marketing strategy!

 Customer attrition, also known as customer churn, is the loss of customers or clients.